 Fix The Error Establishing a Database Connection in WordPress

 To fix this problem, you should take these measurements one by one.
 One of the following should fix your problem.

 1. Check Your WordPress Database Credentials.

-Wrong database credential is the most common reason for database connection errors.
+Having the wrong database credentials is the most common reason for database connection errors.
 All your credentials are saved in the wp-config.php file.
-In this file, the important configuration is saved including database information.
+In this file, the important configuration is saved, including database information.

 When you have found the username, database name, and password, you can change the required information in the wp-config.php file.
 After that check your website if the error is solved.

 After making sure that your username, Database name, and password is correct then you may review the database host information.